Huernia zebrina subsp. insigniflora (C.A.Maass) Bruyns

 Huernia confusa, Huernia insigniflora, Ceropegia zebrina subsp. insigniflora

-Huernia zebrina subsp. insigniflora is a dwarf, stem succulent.
-It grows a branched clump of erect stems that become up to 4 inches (10 cm) tall and up to 0.8 inch (2 cm) wide and with protruding teeth, up to 0.25 inch (0.6 cm) long.
-The stems are dull grey-green and 4-angled.
-The acute teeth are spaced vertically along the ridges that separate the 4 smooth, wavy or shallowly channeled stem surfaces.
-The flowers grow solitary from the base of young stems on pedicels up to 0.5 inch (1.2) cm long.
-The 5-pointed, pale rose or ivory corolla lobes are triangular with long, narrow, attenuating tips.
-They spread star-like around the bright red, deep purple or liver-colored and shiny annulus around the flower tube.
+Huernia zebrina subsp. insigniflora is a small succulent that forms a clump of erect, 4-angled, dull grey-green stems with protruding teeth.
+The stems are up to 4 inches (10 cm) tall and 0.8 inches (2 cm) wide.
+Flowers appear solitary from the base of young stems on up to 0.5 inches (1.3 cm) long pedicels in later summer and fall.
+They have an unpleasant smell to attract pollinating flies.
+The pale rose or ivory, 5-pointed corolla lobes are triangular with long, narrow attenuating tips.
+They spread star-like around the bright red, deep purple, or liver-colored annulus around the flower tube.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).